TableDART: Dynamic Adaptive Multi-Modal Routing for Table Understanding: Abstract

 \section{Abstract}

 Modeling semantic and structural information from tabular data remains a core challenge for effective table understanding.
-Existing Table-as-Text approaches flatten tables for large language models (LLMs), but lose crucial structural cues, while Table-as-Image methods preserve structure yet struggle with fine-grained semantics.
-Recent Table-as-Multimodality strategies attempt to combine textual and visual views, but they (1) statically process both modalities for every query-table pair within a large multimodal LLMs (MLLMs), inevitably introducing redundancy and even conflicts, and (2) depend on costly fine-tuning of MLLMs.
+Existing Table-as-Text approaches flatten tables for large language models (LLMs), but lose crucial structural cues, while Table-as-Image methods preserve structure yet struggle with precise semantics.
+Recent Table-as-Multimodality strategies attempt to combine textual and visual views, but they (1) statically process both modalities for every query-table pair within large multimodal LLMs (MLLMs), inevitably introducing redundancy and even conflicts, and (2) depend on costly fine-tuning of MLLMs.
 In light of this, we propose TableDART, a training-efficient framework that integrates multimodal views by reusing pretrained single-modality models.
-TableDART introduces a lightweight 2.59M-parameter MLP gating network that dynamically selects the optimal path (either Text-only, Image-only, or Fusion) for each table–query pair, effectively reducing redundancy and conflicts from both modalities.
+TableDART introduces a lightweight 2.59M-parameter MLP gating network that dynamically selects the optimal path (Text-only, Image-only, or Fusion) for each table–query pair, reducing redundancy and avoiding conflicts that arise when textual and visual views of the same table provide inconsistent cues.
+By routing to the most appropriate view, our framework improves both accuracy and efficiency.
 In addition, we propose a novel agent to mediate cross-modal knowledge integration by analyzing outputs from text- and image-based models, either selecting the best result or synthesizing a new answer through reasoning.
 This design avoids the prohibitive costs of full MLLM fine-tuning.
 Extensive experiments on seven benchmarks show that TableDART establishes new state-of-the-art performance among open-source models, surpassing the strongest baseline by an average of 4.02\%.
-The code is available at: \href{https://anonymous.4open.science/r/TableDART-C52B}{https://anonymous.4open.science/r/TableDART-C52B}.
+The code is available at: \href{https://github.com/xiaobo-xing/TableDART}{https://github.com/xiaobo-xing/TableDART}.